poriathegreat/MicroKernel/README.md

 # MicroKernel
 ### A light kernel like system for low-end microcontrollers.
 Optimized for the W25Q64 flash and STM32f103.

-## Description:
+## Description
-A light kernel to unlock baremetal multitasking on low end microcontrollers.
+###A light kernel to unlock baremetal multitasking on low end microcontrollers.
 Using the system_setup.h file, a baremetal system with multitasking and most initial features will be setup in the matter of minutes.